About this Collection

 What are the different types of permits?

-Incidental take permits may be sought when a non-federal entity believes their otherwise lawful activities may result in take of endangered or threatened animal species.
+- Incidental take permits may be sought when a non-federal entity believes their otherwise lawful activities may result in take of endangered or threatened animal species.
+The permit may include non-listed at-risk species.
 A habitat conservation plan must accompany an application for an incidental take permit.
-The habitat conservation plan associated with the permit ensures that the effects of the authorized incidental take are adequately minimized and mitigated.
+Among other requirements, the habitat conservation plan supporting the application ensures that the impacts of the authorized incidental take are adequately minimized and mitigated.

-Enhancement of survival permits are issued to non-federal landowners participating in safe harbor agreements or candidate conservation agreements with assurances.
-These agreements encourage landowners to take actions to benefit species while also providing assurances that they will not be subject to additional regulatory restrictions as a result of their conservation actions.
+- Enhancement of survival permits are issued to non-federal property owners participating in conservation benefit agreements.
+This agreement type encourages property owners to take actions to benefit species while also providing assurances that they will not be subject to additional regulatory restrictions as a result of their conservation actions and ongoing land management.

-Recovery and interstate commerce permits are issued to allow for take as part of activities intended to foster the recovery of listed species.
-A typical use of a recovery permit is to allow for scientific research on a listed species in order to understand better the species' long-term survival needs.
+- Recovery and interstate commerce permits are issued to allow for take as part of activities intended to foster the recovery of listed species.
+A typical use of a recovery permit is to allow for scientific research on a listed species to better understand the species' long-term survival needs.
 Interstate commerce permits also allow transport and sale of listed species across State lines (e.g., for purposes such as a breeding program).